Missing college student Kenny DeLand Jr. is alive, his father says - KESQ

 Deland Sr. did not elaborate on what his son told him and did not explain where his son has been for the past two weeks.

-His fellow students reported him missing on November 29, and an investigation was launched, Vaillant had said.
+His fellow students reported him missing on November 29, prompting Vaillant to launch an investigation, the Grenoble prosecutor had said.

-The woman who had hosted DeLand in France thought he may have left voluntarily, she told CNN before he was found — a claim echoed at that time by a French prosecutor.
+The woman who had hosted DeLand in France thought he may have left voluntarily, she told CNN before he was found — echoing a theory Vaillant put forward this week.

 But the young man’s parents didn’t believe that was the case, and his father as recently as Wednesday decried what he called a response from authorities that was not sufficiently urgent.

-Interpol on Thursday issued a Yellow Notice for DeLand Jr., saying he went missing on November 27.
+Interpol on Thursday issued a Yellow Notice for DeLand, saying he went missing on November 27.
 Such notices are issued to help locate missing persons, often minors, or to help identify anyone who cannot identify themselves, according to Interpol.

-DeLand has been scheduled to return to the US on Saturday, his father said before he was found, adding though the student liked to go hiking, he would always keep in touch.
+DeLand had been scheduled to return to the US on Saturday, his father said before he was found, adding that although the student liked to go hiking, he would always keep in touch.

 “For him to not reach out, with no correspondence, this is very uncharacteristic of my son,” DeLand Sr. told CNN’s Anderson Cooper on Wednesday.
 “This is what creates all the worry that any parent could ever feel.”